MammenVerghese/adonai-web-repo/README.md

-This is a repo for website development.
+This is a repository for website development.